Synaesthesia (rhetorical device): Panchronistic tendencies

 It has been suggested that, in the tradition of Romantic poetry, the sensory transfer consisting in the synaesthesic metaphor tends to be from a lower (less differentiated) sense to a higher sense.
 In this respect, the sequence of senses from low to high is generally taken to be touch, taste, smell, sound, then sight.
 This observation was named a panchronistic tendency by Stephen Ullmann since he saw the lowest levels of sense having the poorest vocabulary.
 Upwards transfers are thought to have strong emotional effects, but downwards transfers generally witty effects.

+The more antipodal and discordant the sensory qualities are, according to Tsur, the more witty the device is perceived as; consequently, the reconciliation or similarity in the qualities gives a more emotional effect.
+Stable, opposed to less-defined, qualities of a sense often resist fusion into a soft focus to facilitate an emotion effect.
+Tsur argues, for example, that the strangeness in the quote from Keats' Endymion, The same bright face I tasted in my sleep, despite its upward transfer (taste → sight), derives from the stable characteristic (the definite shape of face) resisting tasting.